 If using this method, we recommend using Coinbase or CashApp as both of these platforms are geared towards first-time investors and make the buying process straightforward.

-If you are looking to Gift Bitcoin, we recommend CashApp; if you want to send another cryptocurrency, Coinbase is the best platform.
+How to gift cryptocurrency?
+If you are looking to Gift Bitcoin, we recommend Binance Gift cards; if you want to send another cryptocurrency, Coinbase is the best platform.

 Coinbase makes it straightforward to buy and send Bitcoin or other cryptocurrencies.
 They support a range of the most popular coins and accept payment via debit or credit card and some other popular payment methods, such as PayPal.